Habitat for Humanity is a unique approach to affordable housing. Below are answers to some common questions or misconceptions:

-President Carter and his wife Rosalynn (whose home is eight miles from Americus, in Plains, Ga.) have been longtime Habitat supporters and volunteers who help bring national and international attention to the organization’s house-building work.
+President Carter and his wife Rosalynn (whose home is eight miles from Americus, in Plains, GA.) have been longtime Habitat supporters and volunteers who help bring national and international attention to the organization’s home-building work.
 Each year, they lead the Jimmy and Rosalynn Carter Work Project to help build houses and raise awareness of the need for affordable housing.

-Locally, Palouse HFH operates with a 12-15 member Board of Directors who set the direction for the organization, set policy, and ensure compliance with federal, state, and local law.
-There is a small (around 7 members) staff who conduct day-to-day operations.
-All are part-time except the Executive Director and Store Manager.
+Locally, Palouse HFH operates with a 12-15 member Board of Directors who set the direction for the organization, establish policies, and ensure compliance with federal, state, and local law.
+A small (around seven members) staff conducts day-to-day operations.

-Habitat homeowners are chosen without regard to race, religion or ethnic group, in keeping with U.S. law and with Habitat’s beliefs that God’s love extends to everyone.
+Habitat homeowners are chosen without regard to race, religion, or ethnic group, in keeping with U.S. law and Habitat’s beliefs that God’s love extends to everyone.
 Habitat also welcomes volunteers from all faiths, or no faith, who actively embrace Habitat’s goal of eliminating poverty housing from the world.

 Numerous studies have shown that affordable housing has no adverse effects on a community’s property values.
-Habitat ensures that our homes are well-built and fit in to the rest of the neighborhood.
+Habitat ensures that our homes are well-built and fit in with the rest of the neighborhood.

-Making safe, stable, affordable housing available to everyone is a huge issue, but Habitat believes that by continuing to build more homes by partnering with other committed groups, developing new partnerships and innovative approaches, and by putting the issue of poverty housing in the hearts and minds of compassionate people everywhere, the problem can be solved.
+Making safe, stable, affordable housing available to everyone is a huge issue.
+However, Habitat believes that by continuing to build more homes by partnering with other committed groups, developing new partnerships and innovative approaches, and putting poverty housing in the hearts and minds of compassionate people everywhere, the problem can be solved.

-Palouse Habitat for Humanity is an independent organization that is overseen by a board of directors and governed by its own policies.
-If you have a complaint, please contact us to discuss the issue or concern.
+Palouse Habitat for Humanity is an independent organization overseen by a board of directors and governed by its own policies.
+If you have a complaint, please don't hesitate to contact us to discuss the issue or concern.